Can Magnetic Forces Do Work?: Conservation Laws and their Implications

 To begin, we consider a continuous symmetry of our system's dynamics, meaning a transformation $q_{\alpha}\mapsto q_{\alpha}^{\prime}$ of the system's degrees of freedom that can be performed by an arbitrarily small amount and that leaves the system's Euler-Lagrange equations \eqref{eq:EulerLagrangeEquations} unchanged.
 More precisely, a continuous symmetry has the following ingredients. \begin{itemize} \item The transformation rule can be expressed in infinitesimal form as

-where the coefficients $g_{q_{\alpha},b}$ depend on the degrees of freedom and where the parameters $\epsilon_{b}$ are constants that are assumed to be small but are otherwise arbitrary. \item The system's Lagrangian $L$ does not depend explicitly on the parameters $\epsilon_{b}$,
+where the coefficients $g_{q_{\alpha},b}$ depend on the degrees of freedom and characterize the precise form of the transformation, and where the parameters $\epsilon_{b}$ are constants that are assumed to be small but are otherwise arbitrary. \item The system's Lagrangian $L$ does not depend explicitly on the parameters $\epsilon_{b}$,

 meaning that any possible dependence of $L$ on the parameters $\epsilon_{b}$ arises solely through the degrees of freedom $q_{\alpha}$. \item The Lagrangian is invariant under the given transformation rule, up to a possible total time derivative: